suffolklibraries/lgc/content/collections/events/digital-journals-10-07.md

     content:
       -
         type: text
-        text: 'Stowmarket Community Centre is a two minute walk from the bus station, and you can find up-to-date times on the '
+        text: 'Stowmarket Community Centre is a one minute walk from the nearest bus stop, and you can find up-to-date times on the '
       -
         type: text
         marks: